Xinglab/rPGA/README.md

                                        / /  / ____/ /_/ / ___ |
                                       /_/  /_/    \____/_/  |_|
                                   *********************************
-                                  *            V 0.0.1            *
+                                  *            V 1.0.1            *
                                   *********************************

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping personal transcriptomes to personal genomes.
+In version 1.0.1, rPGA will also generate allele specific alignments.

 Overview
 ------------